Skip to main content

 You also create two new metrics, one on each fact dataset, based on the column salesamount.
 Then, you create a calculated metric that is the sum of the two metrics you just created.

-Now, you create the common degenerate dimension that is based on the currencykey column in factinternetsales_2.
-To do so, you select the currencykey column in factinternetsales_2, click the Create Dimension icon in the menu above the dataset, then complete the fields in the Bulk Create Degenerate Dimensions panel.
+Now, you create the shared degenerate dimension that is based on the currencykey column in factinternetsales_2.
+To do so, you select the currencykey column in factinternetsales_2, and drag it onto the Canvas.

 Figure 2.
 The new degenerate dimension on the Canvas